one-for-all/RoboND-DeepLearning-Project/writeup.md

 * One important limitation of the project is that it is coded in a way that is specific for a single task.
 In the future, the project could be extended where new target objects could be added easily.

-* As can be seen by the score, and in the below example segmentations, the trained model is still far from perfect.
+* As can be seen by the score, and in the example segmentations below, the trained model is still far from perfect.
 To improve it, more amount and more diverse data could be collected, and then more complex neural network model could be constructed.

 * Another enhancement is to apply the model to real world images, such that the segmentation could be used by actual cameras, and possibly by real drones.
 An obstacle to this is obtaining ground truth segmentations.